ggirelli/radiantkit/CODE_OF_CONDUCT.md

-# GPSeqC Code of Conduct
+# RadIAnTkit Code of Conduct

 ## Our Pledge